universal-ctags/codebase/README.rst

 	$ [CTAGS_EXE=${where your ctags executable is}] ./codebase ctags <LANGUAGE> [<PROFILE>]

    codebase refers *CTAGS_EXE* environment variable to run ctags.
+   `--ctags ${where your ctags executable is}` is an alternative way to specify the ctags executable you want to test.

    You can run ctags with different option combination.
    We call such option combination *PROFILE*.